 - do people remember where they saw your story and how they found it?

-To get an idea of how audiences are recalling news sources and how they arrived at the story, let’s explore some numbers1 associated with brand attribution and path attribution...
+To get an idea of how audiences are recalling news sources and how they arrived to the story, let’s explore numbers1 associated with brand attribution and path attribution...

 1. Direct - 81% correctly attribute the news brand.